Ceramic Dictionary

 Click on the title to see more images

 POTTER - Stages of working Potter: the word originally referred to the person who made ceramic pots and now applies to a person who works in any form of handmade ceramics, working with clay, decorating in one of the hundreds of different methods there are.
-The illustration has six hand painted tiles showing the process of working.
+The illustration shows six hand painted tiles illustrating the working process.

 ca: CERÀMICA